MSShourijeh/CNMF/README.md

 This repository includes sample code and data for concatenated matrix factorization (CNMF) for muscle synergy analysis.

-For more details of this approach and/or to cite this repository, refer to the follwoing publications:
+For more details of this approach and/or to cite this repository, refer to the following publications:

 Shourijeh, Mohammad S., Teresa E. Flaxman, and Daniel L. Benoit.
 "An approach for improving repeatability and reliability of non-negative matrix factorization for muscle synergy analysis."
 Journal of Electromyography and Kinesiology 26 (2016): 36-43.